 5

+A trip to Argentina won’t be complete without visiting this salt flat.
 In the arid, high plateau of Argentina’s Salta province, just east of the Atacama Desert and the eastern cordillera of the Andes Mountains, dry lake beds indicate a time when the landscape was bathed in water.
 Today it is dry rock crusted in salt—the remnants of evaporation, baking sunlight, and fierce winds.
 This is the Salar de Arizaro.
-Spanning more than 1,600 square km (600 square miles), Salar de Arizaro is the sixth largest salt flat in the world.
-The region is rich in salt formed between five to ten million years ago when a salty inland sea may have covered the land.
-Iron, marble, onyx, potassium, boron, and copper are also relatively abundant.
-Source: NASA

 Etosha Pan, Namibia